toadums/dotfiles/readme.md

 # Setup
 I decided to post steps here instead of creating a setup file.

+## Get XCode downloading
+Start the download from the App Store.
+You can do this while you continue with the rest of the steps, they don't depend on having XCode installed.

 ## Install xcode tools
 ```sh
 xcode-select --install